-- A core riparian zone (minimum 20 metres wide) of native groundcovers, shrubs and trees. - An outer buffer zone (minimum 10 metres wide) of native groundcovers and shrubs.
+- a core riparian zone (minimum 20 metres wide) of native groundcovers, shrubs and trees - an outer buffer zone (minimum 10 metres wide) of native groundcovers and shrubs.

-The above DCP requirements apply only in the absence of a Part 3A approval under the EP&A Act, however they will be taken into consideration during detailed design of the rail link.
+The above DCP requirements apply only in the absence of a Part 3A approval under the EP&A Act.
+As the SIMTA proposal Concept Plan is seeking approval under Part 3A the requirements of the WM Act will take precedence, and as relevant a Controlled Activity Approval will be required.

-2.3 Greater Metropolitan Regional Environmental Plan No 2-Georges River Catchment
+2.3 Greater Metropolitan Regional Environmental PlanNo 2-Georges River Catchment